Battle of Cap-Français (1793): First revolts

-The insurrection of whites in Cape
+The insurrection of whites in Cap-Français

-On May 7, 1793, while the commissioners were busy fighting the rebellion in the south, Brigadier Général François Thomas Galbaud-Dufort, of the Republican army, landed in Cap-Français to hold the post of governor.
+On May 7, 1793, while the commissioners were busy fighting the rebellion in the south, Brigadier General François-Thomas Galbaud du Fort, of the Republican army, landed in Cap-Français to hold the post of governor.
 This nomination arouses the hopes of the colonists because Galbaud does not show any favor for mulattoes and free people.
 The colonists show more and more openly their opposition to the commissioners, and Sonthonax and Polverel must hastily return to Cape Town on June 10.
 Whites and mulattos are then on the brink of confrontation.

 The commissioners begin by ousting Galbaud.
 He is Creole and according to the April law, creoles can not perform public functions in the colonies.
 Galbaud submits and on June 13, he embarks for France on the ship Normandy.
 This departure despairs the settlers, but also stirs discontent with the sailors and soldiers of the Republican Navy.
 A dispute had arisen between a naval officer and a mulatto.
 The sailors complained to the commissioners but they refuse to intervene in the case, which angers the sailors.
 Their resentment against the commissioners because of the prohibition that forces the sailors to stay on land at night.
 Shortly afterwards a ship entered the harbor carrying 25 to 30 colonists and about 40 soldiers of the Artois regiment taken prisoner during the insurrection of Port-au-Princes, who were to be deported to France "to learn how to lose their color prejudice," According to one observer.

 Exasperated, settlers and sailors sent a delegation to Galbaud on June 19 asking him to take the lead in the insurgency that was being prepared against the commissioners and mulattoes.
 Galbaud accepted, and in the night of June 19 to 20, he arrived at Cap-Français with the sailors joined by the colonists.
 Soon Galbaud was leading 2,000 to 3,500 men.

 Alerted, the mulatto soldiers take up arms, determined to defend the commissioners.
 Fierce street battles were taking place, but General Lavaux was too ill to take command.
 The commissioners entrust command to Colonel Mulatto Antoine Chanlatte, who is assisted by the black officer Jean-Baptiste Belley, known as "Mars Belley".